AguaClara/horizontal_filtration-DEPRECATED/Horizontal Filtration Spring 2018.md

 ## Introduction

-  The plantita (1 L/s plant) is a difficult apparatus to construct and implement.
+The AguaClara plantita (1 L/s plant) is a difficult apparatus to construct and implement.
 Finding a way to make fabrication, assembly, and installation simpler, as well as downsize components, will greatly decrease the cost and make the technology more accessible for global communities.

 The concept of an easy to implement, versatile water treatment plant correlates nicely with the [OrigamiWaterLab](https://github.com/OrigamiWaterLab) proposed by AguaClara engineer [Ethan Keller](https://github.com/ethan92429).
-OrigamiWaterLab is the concept of creating a easily producible filtration system, built from easily transportable flat parts.
-Similar in concept to the creation of origami.
+OrigamiWaterLab is the concept of creating a easily producible filtration system, built from easily transportable flat parts, similar in concept to the creation of origami.
 Essentially, ingenious engineering is found in simplicity and resiliency.
 Fabricating a plant that transitions from flat into 3D is a innovative area of study that may become more possible with increased exploration.
 With more work, this concept could become a new direction for AguaClara plants.

 With this idea in mind, one of the most difficult features to construct efficiently is the filter, which is both time and labor intensive to create.
 Currently, the 1L/s plant’s filter is characterized by a vertical, enclosed stacked rapid sand filter (EStaRS) which is tall and cumbersome to ship in addition to having a complicated geometry of 4 inlet manifolds and 3 outlet manifolds.

 <div class="alert alert-block alert-danger">
 great improvement.
 For next submission focus on continuing to revise for concise and crisp writing.
 </div>

-  To combat these difficulties, the team has proposed a horizontal filter design.
+To combat these difficulties, the horizontal filtration team has proposed a horizontal filter design.
 This filter will not be stacked.
 Instead, it will use horizontal flow for filtration and vertical flow for backwash.
 The ratio of the horizontal flow area to the vertical flow area will be designed so that the bed will fluidize during backwash.
-The inlet and outlets will be designed so that sand/water separation doesn’t require slots, work with the horizontal filter could ultimately eliminate the need for slots on the OStaRS (Open Stacked Rapid Sand) filter as well.
-In the horizontal filter, water will exit through a geometry that has a plate settler style design to ensure that sand settles out and isn’t carried into the effluent.
+The inlet and outlets will be designed so that sand/water separation doesn’t require slots.
+Additionally, this innovation in the horizontal filter could ultimately eliminate the need for slots on the OStaRS (Open Stacked Rapid Sand) filter, as is used in the full-size AguaClara plants.
+In the horizontal filter, water will enter and exit through a geometry that has a plate settler style design to ensure that sand settles out and isn’t carried into the effluent.
 This design for the horizontal filter will utilize both current filtration techniques and technologies from the plate settle design in the sedimentation tanks.
-This developed technology could then be adapted to replace the slotted pipes in the current Stacked Rapid Sand Filters in the full-sized plants.

 The goal is that these design innovations will simplify the current design and facilitate scaleup and mass production of AguaClara technologies.

 ## Apparatus

-  The follow description describes the first iteration of the horizontal filter.
-Upon it's construction, the team determined that it would not be feasible as a final design due to inconsistencies in the fabrication and instability of the filter shelves.
-To remedy this, the team designed a full Fusion360 model of the filter assembly, on which the next iteration will be based.
-This new updated Fusion360 plan has been attached in the Manual of this report.
-In this section, the explanation of the apparatus will focus on the challenges with this design, so that in the future those mistakes can be avoided.
+The follow section describes the first iteration of the horizontal filter.
+Upon it's construction, the team determined that further iterations would be needed to build a filter with components that are precise and consistent.
+In response, the team designed a full Fusion360 model of the filter assembly, on which the next iteration will be based.
+This Fusion360 plan has been attached in the Manual of this report and includes current and past designs.
+In this section, the explanation of the apparatus will focus on the challenges with this design, and the changes that were made in the updated design.

 <div class="alert alert-block alert-danger">
 Minor spelling/grammar issues
 </div>

 * Design
   - As an overview, the horizontal filter consists of 4 main parts: the acrylic box, the entrance/exits plates, filter shelves, and the center plates.
-In Figure 1 below, each of those parts are labeled.
+In Figure 1 below, each of those parts are labelled.

 <center>